NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 ![TrueNAS Ubuntu VM](images/TrueNAS_Ubuntu.png)

-TrueNAS Scale functions as a **KVM-based Type 1 bare-metal hypervisor**.
-Provisioned an Ubuntu Desktop 22.04 VM with dedicated compute and storage resources for running self-hosted security tooling and lab environments directly on the NAS hardware.
+TrueNAS Scale doubles as a **KVM-based Type 1 hypervisor**.
+Running an Ubuntu Desktop 22.04 VM with dedicated compute and storage for self-hosted security tooling and lab work directly on the NAS hardware.

 ---